Fatihayoz/ui-ux-design-homework/planning/interview/notes.md

 - Potential employers from companies (startups).

 ### How will these people interact with his page
-- Reading information or story (text blocks)
+- Reading Fatih's personal information or story (text blocks).
-- Looking at the photo (photogallery)
+- Looking at the photos.
-- Discovering portfolio/resume (portfolio, cv)
+- Discovering portfolio/resume.
 - People will be ble to contact him back (contacts or/and contact form).
-- Reading blog (maybe)
+- Reading blog with stories of asilym seekers and practical tips.